aav7fl/website/_posts/2022-07-01-doorbell-alerts.md

 ## Final Thoughts

 I don't think I'm a luddite, but sometimes I really appreciate older things.
-Who knows, maybe I'll come around to a video doorbell once there are better looking options.
+Who knows, maybe I'll come around to buying a video doorbell once they are better looking.

 It's super useful to get alerts when I'm busy, away from home, or have the ability to mute alerts while the baby naps.